nchowning/nathan.chowning.me/content/resume/index.md

 *Feb 2016-Current*

-- Wrote automation to deploy & serve the first containerized application in our environment
+- Wrote automation to build, deploy & serve the first container application in our environment
-- Created ansible AWX automation to streamline a lot of processes including:
+- Created ansible AWX automation to streamline several repeatable processes including:
-  - Server builds, rebuilds, & upgrades
+  - Server builds, rebuilds & upgrades
   - Disk adding & growing
   - Migrating apps
 - Wrote an internal python module for interacting with Red Hat Satellite 6
-- Created automation for content view promotions in Red Hat Satellite 6
+- Designed process and automation for "content view" promotions in Red Hat Satellite 6
-- Implemented infrastructure automation for Elixir applications in our environments
 - Added logic to F5 automation (in puppet) to support the addition of RHEL7 guests to our testing environment

 **Environment:**